Thangka: Nepal

 Religious paintings worshipped as icons are known as Paubha in Newari and thangka in Tibetan.
 The origin of Paubha or thangka paintings may be attributed to the Nepalese artists responsible for creating a number of special metal works and wall- paintings as well as illuminated manuscripts in Tibet.
 Realizing the great demand for religious icons in Tibet, these artists, along with monks and traders, took with them from Nepal not only metal sculptures but also a number of Buddhist manuscripts.
 One of the earliest specimens of Nepalese Thangka painting dates from the thirteenth /fourteenth century and shows Amitabha surrounded by bodhisattva.
-Another Nepalese thangka with three dates in the inscription (the last one corresponding to 1369 A.D.), is one of the earliest known thangka with inscriptions.
-The "Mandala of Vishnu " dated 1420 A.D., is another fine example of the painting of this period.
+Another Nepalese thangka with three dates in the inscription (the last one corresponding to 1369 AD), is one of the earliest known thangka with inscriptions.
+The "Mandala of Vishnu " dated 1420 AD, is another fine example of the painting of this period.
 Early Nepalese Tangkas are simple in design and composition.
 The main deity, a large figure, occupies the central position while surrounded by smaller figures of lesser divinities.

 During the reign of Tibetan Dharma King Trisong Duetsen the Tibetan masters refined their already well-developed arts through research and studies of different country's tradition.
 Thanka painting's lining and measurement, costumes, implementations and ornaments are mostly based on Indian styles.
 The drawing of figures is based on Nepalese style and the background sceneries are based on Chinese style.
 Thus, the thangka paintings became a unique and distinctive art.
 Although the practice of thanka painting was originally done as a way of gaining merit it has nowadays evolved into a commercial business and the noble intentions it once carried has been diluted.
 Tibetans do not sell Tangkas on a large scale as the selling of religious artifacts such as tangkas and idols is frowned upon in the Tibetan community and thus non Tibetan groups have been able to monopolize on its (thangka's) popularity among Buddhist and art enthusiasts from the west.

 Thangka have developed in the northern Himalayan regions among the Lamas.
 Besides Lamas, Gurung and Tamang communities are also producing Tankas, which provide substantial employment opportunities for many people in the hills.
 Newari Thankas or paubha have been produced in Kathmandu valley from the 13th century.